 Although anyone can pretty much buy, implement and use software now, getting the integration bit right has often needed IT or outside help, which for many businesses presents quite clumsy and debilitating obstacles.
 However, with the latest boost in Next Generation Integration tooling, this is becoming a lot easier!

 What are the Most Common Application Integrations?

 Across the whole business ITSM and Enterprise IT applications tend to be the most commonly integrated tools.
 However other functions and teams are quickly catching up.
-According to the recent Integration2020 survey:
+According to the recent Integration2020 survey (download the full report):

 What and Who is a Citizen Integrator?

 Citizen Integration is often used as a term to describe how teams such as sales or marketing will adopt integration solutions with the support of the IT team.
 Typically, a ‘citizen integration’ is a software integration created by an end-user without needing to rely on tools such as API’s or customizable code.

 We are seeing more and more businesses adopting this approach to no-code integration, so that they may streamline their service improvements and place the betterment of collaboration in the hands of those actually doing it.
 The pros and cons of using no-code integrations

 For example: This might look like a Service Desk analyst creating their own integration between ZenDesk and Slack, in order to communicate with other team members faster.
 Or perhaps a sales executive integrating their CRM to their Lead Generation tools, in order to remove the duplication of contact information.
 Many tools offer this as a service from within the application, but this can present challenges to the wider organisation, especially those that value having a more uniform, scalable and transparent approach to integration.

 As a result, more businesses are now investing in Next Generation IPaaS for citizen integrators tools for the purpose of passing on integration opportunities to a wider range of non-technical people and teams.